htcondor/htcondor/docs/users-manual/java-applications.rst

         jar_files = sortmerge.jar,statemap.jar,commons-lang-2.1.jar

  An executable JAR file.
-    When the JAR file is an executable, specify the program’s entry point in the
+    When the JAR file is an executable, specify the program's entry point in the
     **arguments**\ :index:`arguments<single: arguments; submit commands>` command: